DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-30-managing-accredited-providers-on-behalf-of-training-partners.md

 ---
-title: Managing accredited providers for training partners
+title: Managing accredited providers on behalf of training partners
 description: Giving the support team the ability to manage accredited providers on behalf of training providers
 date: 2023-03-30
 tags: